mako-framework/docs/08_learn_more/00_image_manipulation.md

 | toHwbString()                                  | Returns a hwb string representation of the color (e.g. "hwb(0 0.0% 0.0%)")            |
 | toHwbaString()                                 | Returns a hwba string representation of the color (e.g. "hwb(0 0.0% 0.0% / 0.5)")     |

-> Note that if you want the best color accuracy then you should use the `ImageMagick` class.
+> Note: If you want the best color accuracy then you should use the `ImageMagick` class.

 #### <a id="usage:image_manipulation" href="#usage:image_manipulation">Image manipulation</a>